 At this stage we were introduced to just how important Beer and Food matching is to San Miguel, this was at the core of our visit and the Basque region is a perfect place to see this in action.

-The Magna, a more intense golden lager, with higher alcohol content.
+The Magna, is a more intense golden lager, with higher alcohol content.

-The Selecta, a Marzen style lager with toasted malt character.
+The Selecta, a Marzen style lager with a toasted malt character.

-The 1516 with 100% malt, giving a richer more balanced flavour profile.
+The 1516 with 100% malt, gives a richer more balanced flavour profile.

-The variety of the beers showed their versatility when pairing with the different foods on offer across Bilbao.
+The variety of the beers showed their versatility when paired with the different foods on offer across Bilbao.

 San Miguel and food are so intertwined in Bilbao that it was virtually the only beer to be seen on offer across all of the bars we visited.